nickjeffrey/npivgraph/README.md

 You have the following options on where to install Graphviz:
 Windows - Download from http://www.graphviz.org/    After installing on Windows, run the npivgraph.pl script from whereever, and redirect the output to a file.
 Transfer this file to your Windows computer and graph it with Graphviz.

 Linux - It is in most distro's repositors and very easily installable.
 After installing on Linux, run the npivgraph.pl script from whereever, and redirect the output to a file.
 Transfer this file to your Linux computer and graph it with Graphviz.
+Install with: ```yum install graphviz```

 AIX -  It is also possible to install Graphviz on AIX, but more difficult.
 See http://www.perzl.org/aix/ for AIX binaries of Graphviz.